Kaga Onsen: Getting there and around

 By night bus

 Multiple bus companies operate overnight highway buses between Tokyo and Kaga Onsen.
-The one way journey by conventional buses costs about 9,000 yen one way.
+The one way journey by conventional buses costs about 7,500 yen one way.
 Discount bus companies, such as Willer Express, offer one way fares from around 4500 yen.
 If used effectively, the Japan Bus Pass can reduce the cost for the bus trip to around 3000 yen.
+Online reservations can be made through Willer.

 - Mountain Course (山まわり, yama mawari): serves Yamashiro Onsen and Awazu Onsen.
 Some (but not all) buses include a side trip to Yamanaka Onsen